AWS ElastiCache Serverless¶

 -

-Click 【Deploy Start Script】, the system will automatically create a
+Click 【Deploy Startup Script】, the system will automatically create the

 Startup

-script set and automatically configure the corresponding start script. -
+script set and configure the corresponding startup script. -

-After enabling, you can see the corresponding automatic trigger configuration in the 「Manage / Automatic Trigger Configuration」.
-Click 【Execute】, and it will execute immediately without waiting for the scheduled time.
-After a while, you can view the execution task records and corresponding logs.
+After activation, you can see the corresponding automatic trigger configuration in 「Manage / Automatic Trigger Configuration」.
+Click 【Execute】 to immediately execute once without waiting for the scheduled time.
+After a while, you can check the execution task records and corresponding logs.

 Verification¶

-- In 「Manage / Automatic Trigger Configuration」 confirm whether the corresponding task has the corresponding automatic trigger configuration, and at the same time, you can check the corresponding task records and logs to check for any abnormalities.
+- In 「Manage / Automatic Trigger Configuration」, confirm whether the corresponding task has the corresponding automatic trigger configuration, and you can also check the corresponding task records and logs to see if there are any exceptions

 Metrics¶